Integrate with Apple Education features

 Apple School Manager

-Apple School Manager is a service that lets you set up, deploy, and manage iOS devices and macOS laptops used in educational institutions.
-Apple School Manager includes a web-based portal that lets IT administrators:
+ASM is a service that lets you set up, deploy, and manage iOS (iPadOS) devices and macOS laptops used in educational institutions.
+ASM includes a web-based portal that lets IT administrators:

 Create Managed Apple IDs in bulk.
-These customized Apple IDs provide access to Apple services such as storing documents in iCloud Drive and enrolling in iTunes courses.
+These customized Apple IDs provide access to Apple services such as storing documents in iCloud Drive and enrolling in Apple App Store courses.

-You can add multiple Apple School Manager DEP accounts to XenMobile Server.
+You can add multiple ASM accounts to XenMobile.
 For example, this feature enables you to use different enrollment settings and Setup Assistant options by Education unit or department.
-You then associate DEP accounts with different device policies.
+You then associate ASM accounts with different device policies.

-After you add an Apple School Manager DEP account to the XenMobile console, XenMobile retrieves class and roster information.
-During device setup, XenMobile Server:
+After you add an ASM account to the XenMobile console, XenMobile retrieves class and roster information.
+During device setup, XenMobile:

 You then provide the preconfigured devices to instructors and students.
 If a device is lost or stolen, you can use MDM Lost Mode feature to lock and locate devices.